By Greg Bohlen, Appirio

 1. The nature of business is changing

-Since employees are now working anywhere, anytime, transactions are more frequent, but shorter, on mobile devices.
+Today, business users demand more of a consumer-centric experience with digital applications, particularly on mobile devices.
+This is due to the nature of the work people are doing on mobile.
+With employees working anywhere, anytime, transactions are more frequent, but shorter, on mobile devices.
 Therefore, CRM apps need to be simple and intuitive to allow rapid access and update of client data and activities.

-Businesses need to start simple with CRM and bring things “back to basics”, since many organisations are currently over-burdening sales staff with additional requests for information that isn’t easily retrievable.
+Businesses need to start simple with CRM; 2015 ought to see a year of “back to basics”, since many organisations are currently over-burdening sales staff with additional requests for information that isn’t easily retrievable.
 At the moment processes are too complicated, there are too many forms for sales and marketing teams to process and, as a result, information isn’t being used effectively.

 There is higher demand for faster and palpably effective return on time and money spent.
 As a result, businesses are becoming a lot more focussed on measurement.
 There is an element of maturity now as businesses and consumers are more discerning than ever before and less seduced by brand image.
-What’s wanted now is actual proof points – results of why the chosen route was the best one and how it connects to business growth.
+What’s wanted now and what will rise in 2015 and beyond is the expectation of actual proof points – results of why the chosen route was the best one and how it connects to business growth.

 IT departments and the C-Suite want to know what the value is for using cloud-based tools.
 In an economy emerging from a recession, gone are the days where businesses will invest blindly.
-What we’re seeing now, is IT investments becoming more robust in terms of proving results.
+What we’re seeing now, and will continue to see in 2015, is IT investments becoming more robust in terms of proving results.
 Real-time analytics are therefore crucial in helping businesses decide where to invest money, as they need to see what they’ll be getting back.

 2. Clarifying CRM benefits; analytics and tools